brcrista/Haskell-Notes/More-Haskell/performance.md

 ### `foldl`

 `foldl` is notorious for consuming lots of memory by building up an *O(n)* chain of thunks before evaluating anything.
-If space is a concern, always use `Data.List.foldl'`, which evaluates the function at each step before getting the next element out of the list.
+~~If space is a concern, always use `Data.List.foldl'`, which evaluates the function at each step before getting the next element out of the list.~~

+Actually, according to [this video](https://www.youtube.com/watch?v=j19amq73-qA&list=PLe7Ei6viL6jGp1Rfu0dil1JH1SHk9bgDV&index=26), GHC will do a *strictness analysis* when optimizations are turned on.
+So, it will turn `foldl` into `foldl'` when possible.

 Despite being in the `Data.List` module, it will still work on any `Foldable`.